Combat depression with wellbeing coaching

 If you’re in a critical or customer-facing position, you could ask for a temporary transfer with the reason that you’re dealing with a health issue.

-7) Make lifestyle changes
+7. Make lifestyle changes

 Identify what daily responsibilities are essential and dump the rest for now.
 Take some time out to prepare healthy meals.
-Go for a 15-minute walk every day and get between 7 and 9 hours sleep a night.
+Go for a 15-minute walk every day and get between 7 and 9 hours of sleep a night.

-8) Learn to take breaks
+8. Learn to take breaks

 Pick any activity that brings you joy and schedule it into your day — make it a nonnegotiable so you don't put it off and never end up doing it.
 Then, don't feel guilty about doing it!
 Your mental health needs to be your top priority.

-9) Stick to a healthy routine
+9. Stick to a healthy routine

 Once you’ve incorporated all of these things into your life, make it routine and stick with it.
 Depression can take a long time to go away and usually requires permanent lifestyle changes.
-It’s about changing your attitude and approach towards yourself, your job and your circumstances.
+It’s about changing your attitude and approach towards yourself, your job, and your circumstances.

-Exercise, healthy eating, planning work schedules and getting enough rest can quickly become a habit that you don’t want to change.
-Follow the advice of your therapist, don’t give up on your support groups and have regular medical checkups.
+Exercise, healthy eating, planning work schedules, and getting enough rest can quickly become a habit that you don’t want to change.
+Follow the advice of your therapist, don’t give up on your support groups, and have regular medical checkups.

 Should I be honest with my employer?